-For these reasons it is considered that Draft Policy RE1 fails soundness tests CE3, CE1, C3, CE4 & CE2
+For these reasons it is considered that Draft Policy RE1 fails soundness tests CE3, CE1, C3, CE4 & CE2.

-We welcome acknowledgement by the Council that the wind energy sector is popular within FODC owing to the topography and the wind speeds that can be reached.
+We welcome acknowledgement by the Council that wind energy is popular within FODC owing to the topography and the wind speeds that can be reached.
 These are two important locational factors for wind energy development and are crucially important to ensuring that the most appropriate sites are selected for the generation of renewable energy.
-We would also highlight that whilst FODC is the largest generator of renewable energy from wind, this should not preclude future development of similar proposals.
+Whilst FODC is the largest generator of renewable energy from wind, this should not preclude future development.

-Draft Policy RE01 of the dPS proposes a criteria based approach to the assessment of proposal for renewable energy development.
-In addition a range of requirements are proposed for wind energy development.
+Draft Policy RE01 of the dPS proposes a criteria-based approach to the assessment of proposal for renewable energy development.
+In addition, a range of requirements are proposed for wind energy development.
 Draft Policy RE1 states: